 How long can English Bulldogs Live?

-As it is in every other breeds, the lifespan of the English Bulldog can be prolonged if some things are done.
+As it is in every other breed, the lifespan of the English Bulldog can be prolonged if some things are done.
 For the English Bulldogs, their lifespan is not as long as some breeds out there.
 The average lifespan of an English Bulldog is between 8-10 years.

 Nevertheless, with proper care, some of them can live up to about 10 to 12 years old, which is usually uncommon; and the most uncommon is some living beyond 15 years.

-English Bulldogs can live for long if their physical, emotional and health needs are met – they will definitely live beyond the 10 years mark, so far there is no physical accident.
+English Bulldogs can live for long if their physical, emotional, and health needs are met – they will definitely live beyond the 10 years mark, so far there is no physical accident.

 The Lifespan of English Bulldogs in Comparison with other Breeds

 It is considered that the average lifespan of an English Bulldog is low when compared to the average lifespan of other dog breeds.
 It is believed that the lifespan of an English Bulldog is said to be 30% below the average lifespan of other breeds.